 Checklist for Ministers

-ETFS provides a Quick list of Deduction Documents for the a clergy clients
+ETFS provides a Quick list of possible deductions for our clergy clients

 Here are few items you can find on the list: